iXendeRouS/SoloCoopMod/README.md

 # SoloCoopMod

-Play with more T5s and heroes like in Coop mode!
+Play with more T5s, heroes, and starting cash like in Coop mode!
+Great for challenges and testing!

+Features:
+ - Choose how many coop members you want
+ - Choose their heroes
+ - Choose if you want coop starting cash
+ - Choose if coop members have the Double Master Cross Monkey Knowledge

 ---